ppacher/dnswall/docs/README.md

 # Rule verdicts

+A verdict is the final result of a single rule.
+If a rule returns a matched verdict (i.e. the verdicts condition evaluates to true) the rule engine will stop further processing rules and execute the desired rule action (thus, accepting, dropping or sinkholing the request).

 ## Accept

 The **Accept** verdict allows the DNS request to pass the INPUT chain and be eventually resolved by one of the server's middleware.